b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 This time, we got a text that contains both dollars quota (in `$123` format) and
 dates, but we're interested only in the former.
+Let's say we want to sum them to
+find out how much do we need to pay.

-Let's try to get it out.
-If
+First, we'll try to get the numbers out.
+If we assume for a moment that the
-we assume for a moment that the amount of money is at least 3 digits long then
-for our first try we might go with:
+amount of money is at least 3 digits long then for our first try we might go
+with:

 ```
 eachmatch(r"\d.+\d", txt) |> getAllMatches